Friday 31 January 2014

 Its always great when historical image collections go online.
 I have to admit spending hours looking through them just amazed at the range of subjects and the methods and styles of depicting them.
 I especially look for anything connected with Greenock.
 Today, the Wellcome Library have released a huge collection of images into the public domain.

-A quick search and I came across this picture of Greenock's old hospital - the Royal Infirmary, Duncan Street (built about 1810).
-The hospital was demolished in the late1970s, but I remember it well.
+A quick search and I came across this picture of Greenock's old hospital - the Royal Infirmary, Duncan Street built in 1868 designed by Salmon & Son.
+The original infirmary was built about 1810.
+The hospital was demolished in the late1970s.
 You can have a look at a photograph of it here.

 There are historical maps, photographs and documents to explore.
 It is a fabulous resource.